Set up a limited company in the UK: options and costs explained

 2. Your company’s official registered address

-Read our guide to choosing your company’s registered address.
+• Guide to choosing your registered address.

 3. Your company’s SIC code

-Here are some common examples of SIC codes.
+Here are some common examples of SIC codes:

 SIC code limited company